wesleymilan/nginx-for-nodejs/README.md

 your configuration experiments.
 - `pm2/pm2-development.json`: PM2 profile file.
 This files contains the information needed by PM2 to run your API as a service and keep it running in case of crash.
+- `config/nginx`: Where all NGinx config files resides and can be edited as your will.

 # Contact